Dicomizer

 How to Launch Dicomizer

-When installing Weasis, Dicomizer is available as a standalone application with this shortcut (only on Windows and Linux).
+When Weasis is installed, the Dicomizer is also available as a standalone application with this shortcut (Windows and Linux only).

-On macOS, you need to run the Dicomizer command from the terminal:
+On macOS, run the Dicomizer command from the terminal:

 /Applications/Weasis.app/Contents/MacOS/Dicomizer